coderefinery/git-intro/content/branches.md

 * 2d79e7e adding ingredients and instructions
 ```

+Comparing figures "Commit graph after merge"
+and "Commit graph after merged branches were deleted",
+we observe that
-As you see only the pointers disappeared, not the commits.
+only the pointers ("sticky notes") disappeared, not the commits.

 Git will not let you delete a branch which has not been reintegrated unless you
 insist using `git branch -D`.
 Even then your commits will not be lost but you